 Starbucks in Canada - additional information

-Despite being the largest coffee chain worldwide, in Canada Starbucks is second to the country’s own coffee chain, Tim Hortons, which has more than 3.6 thousand stores there.
+Despite being the largest coffee chain worldwide, in Canada, Starbucks is second to the country’s own coffee chain, Tim Hortons, which has more than 3.8 thousand stores there in 2016.
 On a global scale, Tim Hortons is Starbucks’ closest competitor within the coffee chain segment, but the Canadian chain still has a long way to go to catch up with Starbucks in terms of revenue.
-In 2014, Starbucks’ revenue amounted to five times that of Tim Hortons.
+In 2018, Starbucks’ global revenue amounted to 24.72 billion U.S. dollars, about five times that of Tim Hortons.

 Tim Hortons was acquired by Burger King to form Restaurant Brands International in December 2014.
 Restaurant Brands International is now one of the largest fast food companies worldwide, and may facilitate the international expansion Tim Hortons needs to truly compete with Starbucks.

 Canada is just one of Starbucks’ many international locations – the company has properties in more than 60 countries across the globe.
 Outside the U.S. and Canada, the country with the largest number of Starbucks stores is China.
-As of May 2014, Seoul in South Korea was the city with the most Starbucks outlets.
+In 2018, there were 29,324 Starbucks stores worldwide.